 This album will go down as a classic, I’m telling you.
 A lot of people will disagree, but a lot will agree.
 The amount of bangers on Culture is an absolute joke.
 As in,everyone knows Migos know how to make bangers, but this album had even the most conservative hip hop fans bopping their head.
 After I listened to Bad and Boujee for the first time in August 2016, I said to myself that, ‘this is a new Migos’.
 As in, Bad and Boujee was a banger that I had never heard from Migos before.
 If you compare this to classic Migos hits,such as Bando or Hannah Montana, you can truly see the progression in ability and prowess of Migos both as a unit, and individually.

-After Bad and Boujee, I didn’t know how it was going to get any banger, because that song is one of the best songs in the last 10 years, sorry not sorry.
+After the release of Bad and Boujee, I didn’t know they were going to top themselves, because that song is one of the best songs in the last 10 years, sorry not sorry.
 Then Culture dropped, and I was dumbfounded.
 From the 14th second of the intro, to the last second of Out Yo Way, everything banged.
 The beats, the flows, the bars, the features, everything.
 I don’t even think they knew that Culture was going to have the impact it did, because it will really go down in history.
 I doubt Migos ever thought they’d be nominated for a Grammy, but Culture has brought that.
 I doubt Migos ever thought they’d be nominated for 2 Grammys, but Bad and Boujee brought that.
 The argument and thought that Migos wouldn’t last is a 4 year old adage, and is something I truly never believed.
 I think after this album, even the haters had to admit that it was a lie.
 Migos were here.

 I honestly can’t decide what my favourite song from it is, because it’s actually impossible.
 But all I know is that I can’t remember enjoying an album as much as I enjoyed Culture, and it is because of this why I rate it as my album of the year.